nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    **Extensions**

 * 2a.
-The name is not provided/invalid format
+Details are not provided/invalid format
   * 2a1.
-System requests name in correct format
+System gives error message and requests for details in correct format
   * 2a2.
-User re-enters the correct/missing name
+User re-enters the correct/missing information

-    Steps 2a1-2a2 are repeated until the name in the specified format is provided Use case resumes at step 3
+    Steps 2a1-2a2 are repeated until the information in the specified format is provided

+    Use case resumes at step 3

 * 2b.
 The student entered has already been added